Restrict grid results to a specific area in Surfer

 A Video Tutorial detailing Assigning NoData with an Alpha Shape can be found here.

-3. Assign NoData to the grid outside the data limits
+Assign NoData to the grid outside a polygon

 First, create a vector boundary file (BLN, SHP, DXF, etc.) defining the outline of your data points.
 After the boundary file is created, grid your data as normal by clicking Home | Grid Data | Grid Data, select the data file and specify any gridding parameters you wish.
 On the Output page, select your polygon boundary, toggle NoData Outside, and click Finish.
 Create a BLN boundary file or other vector file defining the outline of your data points.